AdobeDocs/commerce-learn.en/help/enablement-series/lower-total-cost-of-owership-commerce-integrations.md

 ---
 title: Lowering the TOC for Adobe Commerce integrations
-description: This webinar is discussing strategies to lower the cost of ownership for integrations with Adobe Commerce.
-​ The speakers highlight the benefits of using extension points and app builder to customize and extend the platform without the need for core product customization.
-They also showcase real-world use cases involving a lean order management system and a smart pet litter box.
-The webinar emphasizes the importance of reducing technical debt and provides insights into data connections and seamless data flow between Adobe Commerce and other Adobe products.
-The webinar focuses on the challenges of integrations and the ability to send and receive data between Adobe Commerce and other Adobe products.
+description: This webinar discusses best practices for lowering the total cost of ownership for integrations with Adobe Commerce.
+It emphasizes the challenges of traditional integrations and highlights the use of extension points and native integrations with other Experience Cloud products to reduce costs and increase ROI.
+The goal is to provide flexibility in extending the product without customizing the core, making it easier to maintain and upgrade.
 feature: API Mesh, App Builder, Backend Development, Best Practices, Best Practices, Extensibility, Integration
 topic: Architecture, Commerce, Integrations, Performance
 role: Architect, Data Architect, Leader